ubinfie/ubinfie.github.io/_posts/2024-10-14-ananconda-defaults.md

 [Follow these instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/mirroring.html
 ) to configure the mirrors.

 Questions?
-Feel free to ask in the comments.
+Ask in the comments below!

 ### See Also